-MEDC 301: MEASUREMENT AND EVALUATION IN EDUCATION
+Semester-3 19MEDC 301 : MEASUREMENT AND EVALUATION IN EDUCATION

-- acquires knowledge of different tools of measurement and evaluation and characteristics of measuring tools. - understands the concept of measurement and evaluation - develops the ability to administer and use .measuring tools and interpret results. - develops ability to construct various types of measurement. - develops ability to use the results for evaluation purposes in respect of objectives, curriculum, teaching strategies and measuring tools.
+- acquires knowledge with different tools of measurement and evaluation and characteristics of measuring tools. - understands the concept of measurement and evaluation - applies the knowledge of the results for evaluation purposes in respect of • objectives, curriculum, teaching strategies and measuring tools. - develops interest to administer and use .measuring tools and interpret results. - develops skill to construct various types of measurement.

-Unit-I: Concept of Measurement and Evaluation
+Unit - I : Concept of Measurement and Evaluation